Tonks89/RoboND-Kinematics-Project/writeup.md

 ```

-Then this function was called several times to construct the tranformation matrix between the joint frame **Ri-1** to **Ri** using the appropriate DH parameters (parameters of the ith-row in the DH parameter table).
+Then, this function was called several times to construct the tranformation matrix between the joint frame **Ri-1** to **Ri** using the appropriate DH parameters (parameters of the ith-row in the DH parameter table).
 Such matrices are featured below:

 T0_1: